Use HostPath volumes

 3. Verify the mount.

-To verify that the mount is successful, create a file inside the pod and then check if the file exists on the node.
+Create a file inside the pod and confirm it exists on the node.

 1. Create a file in the pod.

-Create a file named test.txt in the /usr/share/nginx/html directory (mount point) of the pod.
+Create test.txt in the /usr/share/nginx/html directory (mount point) of the pod.

 kubectl exec test-pod-pvc -- sh -c 'echo "File from PV/PVC Pod." > /usr/share/nginx/html/test.txt'

-2. Get the name of the node where the pod is running.
+2. Get the node name where the pod runs.

 NODE_NAME=$(kubectl get pod test-pod-pvc -o jsonpath='{.spec.nodeName}')